nicholaskajoh/ivy/README.md

 ![](object_counting.jpg)

 ## Requirements
-- Python 3 (tested with versions 3.5, 3.6 and 3.7)
+- Python 3 (tested with version 3.7)

 ## Setup
 - Clone this repo `git@github.com:nicholaskajoh/ivy.git`.
-- Create and/or use a virtual environment (optional but recommended).
+- Create and/or use a virtual environment (optional but recommended) `mkvirtualenv -p python3.7 ivy`.
 - Install the dependencies in _requirements.txt_ `pip install -r requirements.txt`.
 - Choose a detector and install its dependencies where necessary (if you're not sure what to pick, we recommend you start with `yolo`).